WattageGuy/IoT-Intercom/README.md

 **How much time it might take to do (approximation):**

 Considering everything working as expected without any unmentioned problems with solutions this project might take 2 days, or approximation 15-20 hours to complete.
+It also depends on knowledge.
+Basic programing and circuitary knowledge will help!

-## Origin
+## Objective
-### Project idea and purpose:
+### Project idea and purpose
 This project idea started from an earlier software solution called "Matroparen" (Enligsh: Food announcements), that acted as a way to tell everybody at home that the food was to be served.
 This was pretty simple and built upon webhooks messaging devices.
 But now it wanted something more complex and connected to the IoT spectrum with some hardware and circuitry involved.
 The way this device is built also makes it possible to collect data such of how long it takes for the person to answer the question.

 ### Insights